We would stand on the lawn

 Sensory stimulations are childish,

-And the worst thing in this post-modern world
+And the worst thing in this

 is a child.